 True, it has become more difficult and burdensome to navigate your way through the bankruptcy process without an Attorney, the basic elements of relief, such as discharging certain debts and protecting you from your creditors, still exist...including saving your home from foreclosure, avoiding old tax debts or pending lawsuits and judgments!

 It is crucial that you have an experienced Bankruptcy Attorney who knows the new laws and can guide you through the process while minimizing the costs and problems to you.
 Did you know you are allowed under special "exemptions" to keep most if not all of your assets when filing bankruptcy?

-If you live in Southern California (Los Angeles County, Orange County, Riverside County, San Bernardino County, or San Diego County), contact me now to schedule a consultation to see if it is in your best interest to file for bankruptcy protection at (949) 260-8474 or via email at Info@LloydsLawFirm.com.
+If you live in Southern California (Los Angeles County, Orange County, Riverside County, or San Bernardino County), contact me now to schedule a consultation to see if it is in your best interest to file for bankruptcy protection at (949) 260-8474 or via email at Admin@LloydsLawFirm.com.

 As such, please refer to the local government website for more detailed information http://www.cacb.uscourts.gov/